bougie/salt-unbound-formula/README.rst

 Unbound
 =======

-Install the unbound resolver as a server.
+Install the unbound resolver as a service.

 .. note::